diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Organization, Recycling and Destruction
-    * Cleanup of pools
-        - Handled by reclaimer.js ?
     * Bundles of pool setups
         - After doing this refactor all examples to use bundles